hatfieldlibrary/solr_ocr_processor/README.md

 ## Usage

 Currently, only "add" operations are supported.
-The service will soon support deletion.
+The service will soon support search and deletion.
 At this time the only supported method is GET but POST and DELETE methods are planned.

 `http://<host>:3000/413065ef-e242-4d0e-867d-8e2f6486be56/add`